The National Anthem of Barbados

 In 1967 the music of the National Anthem was re-arranged.
 This work was undertaken by Inspector Prince Cave of the Royal Barbados Police Band.
 The Anthem was given a more sustained harmony while at the same time retaining the original tune.

 Mr. Edwards died on 22 April 1985.

 The Lyrics of the National Anthem of Barbados were written by Mr. Irving Burgie who was born in Brooklyn, New York, USA of a Barbadian mother and American father.
-Mr. Burgie has composed works for ‘Ballad for Bimshire’ and ‘Island in the Sun’, he has also written for a number of internationally famous artistes.
+Mr. Burgie has composed works for ‘Ballad for Bimshire’ and ‘Island in the Sun’, and has also written for a number of internationally famous artistes.
 Among his works is ‘The West Indian Song Book’.

 Mr. Burgie has died, age 95, on the 29 November 2019.
 He was a Star.

 The Anthem was given a new arrangement by well known award-winning Barbadian jazz musician Nicholas Brancker.
 The arrangement keeps all of the former musical solemnity while underlaying it with a Barbadian/Caribbean beat.
 However remember that the original classical version is the one still used as the officially recognized National Anthem of Barbados.

 Another newer orchestral arrangement, by Stefan Walcott (November2020), which may not be as stirring is still rather quietly moving.
 Here it is: